gnu-octave/octave/etc/HACKING.md

          resource file.
     - `m-editor`
          source files for the m-file editor.
-    - `qtinfo`
-         source files for the Qt texinfo browser.

 - `m4` m4 scripts used by configure during the build process.